Computer Science

 Some of our popular progression opportunities include:

-• Entry to year 1 of all internatinal programmes, including B. Sc.
+- Entry to year 1 of all international programmes, including B. Sc.
 Mathematical Engineering.

 Excellent progression opportunities to other Higher Education colleges.
 Special arrangements in place with MTU Cork (CCPS), MTU Kerry and SETU (Waterford & Carlow) for preferential entry for students of Morrisons Island locations.
 Go to our progressions database for exact requirements on progressions for this course.